francis-mugambi/careerguide/README.md

-# careerguide web based application
+# Careerguide Web Based Application
 This is a careerguide website.
 The website includes a a system where students can login and request for career. advices from the career advicers within the university based on departments.